zhengshou/AutoLoc/README.md

 ### Installation
 This code has been tested with NVIDIA Titan X GPU of 12GB memory, Ubuntu 14.04, CUDA 8.0, cuDNN v5, caffe python interface, python2, python libs specified in requirements.txt.
 Please use "Issues" to ask questions or report bugs.
 Thanks.

 For caffe, originally I was using MS internal caffe, but in order to publish this code repo, I have tested it with bvlc official caffe.
 I modified its python interface a little bit regarding the logging part and my customized bvlc caffe has been provided in this repo as well.
 Note that in order to install it, just need to follow the instructions on the official bvlc caffe website.
 Please refer any issues of setting up caffe on their venue.
-Basically the needed procedure is: to-be-added
+Basically the needed procedure is:
+    -
+    -

 ### Feature extraction

 If you are willing to extract features by yourself, note that for experiments on AN v1.2, please refer to https://github.com/wanglimin/UntrimmedNet/issues/16 to find UntrimmedNet pre-trained model on train set.
 Models released here http://mmlab.siat.ac.cn/untrimmednet_model/ were trained on train+val set.